Asiern/SpeedrunHub/README.md

 4. Clone the repository using Git

     ```
-    # Navigate to the location in wich you would like to store this repository
+    # Navigate to the location in which you would like to store this repository
     # by using the next command "cd <directory>"
     $ cd "Documents\GitHub\SpeedrunHub"
     ```